-Your host institution/local authority will reimburse the IHS fee of £1035 upon completion of the first month of your placement and a receipt is not required in order to receive this.
+A receipt is not required to receive the reimbursement of the IHS.
 Please note that assistants may have to pay National Insurance on this reimbursement of the IHS.

 If assistants pay the IHS in their home currency, they will be charged an exchange rate which is based on the OANDA exchange rate on the date of payment +4%.
 This may mean that they will have paid slightly more in total than the amount they will receive in the reimbursement.